Medical Conditions that Increase Stroke Risk

 Hole in the Heart — All unborn babies have a small opening between the upper chambers of the heart called the foramen ovale.
 Its purpose is to redirect blood away from the lungs before birth.
 Once born, a child no longer needs the opening.
 The hole typically closes during the first months after birth.
 But sometimes the hole doesn’t close.
 The person is then left with a type of birth defect called a patent foramen ovale (PFO).
 The American Heart Association estimates that one in five healthy adults have a PFO.

 Small PFOs may not cause any problems for children or adults.
 It’s the larger PFOs that can cause serious issues.
-A blood clot can travel through the hole in the heart and into the brain to cause a stroke.
+A blood clot can travel through the hole in the heart and into the brain to cause a stroke but this is rare.